Skip to main content

 MCL 700.2103 gives the order for heirs other than a surviving spouse.

-Property can pass to:
+In that case, property can pass to:

 1. Descendants by representation.